mhardcastle/pysynch/README.md

 Hardcastle et al (1998).
 It allows the user to set up one or more Python instances which represent real synchrotron/IC sources and carry out certain operations on them.
 SSC parts of the code are not yet implemented.
+The code depends on numpy and (indirectly) on astropy.

 To use it install the package as above and then